Workers’ Compensation Insurance

 Oh oh!

 While Insureon's small business customers pay an average of $45 monthly for workers’ compensation coverage, 23% pay less than $30 per month and 40% pay between $30 and $60 per month.
-The cost depends on your type of business, its location, your claims history, and the number of employees.
+The cost depends on your type of business, its location, your claims history, and the number of employees you have.

 Monthly cost of workers’ compensation for Insureon's small business customers.